It's time to get on the phone with a recruiter. Are you ready?

 Phone interviews, also known as phone screens, are used by employers to screen potential candidates and narrow down the pool of applicants before conducting in-person interviews, and they are also a great way of cutting down expenses when interviewing out-of-town candidates.
 These interviews are usually short, often lasting between 10 and 30 minutes.
-If you just scheduled one and are worried about questions to ask the recruiter during the phone interview, fret not!
-Here are the best tips to ace your phone-screen interview.
+If you just scheduled one and are worried about questions to ask the recruiter or interviewer during the phone interview, fret not!
+Here are the best tips to ace your phone-screen interview during the hiring process.

 Questions to ask prior to the interview

 If you're lucky enough to have a phone interview that is scheduled in advance, get in touch with the recruiter to figure out what to prepare.
 For instance, it would be really helpful to know the name of who will be interviewing you.
 If it's the hiring manager, then you should read up about their scope of work and areas of interest.